JJWallis/stats-preview-card-component/README.md

 </ul>
 ```

-This was my first project using an un-ordered list as a flex-container instead of the traditional div, which stylistically makes sense as technically it's a block-level container.
-The child list-items also provide convenient flex-item containers to control using flex's algorithm.
+This was my first project using an un-ordered list as a flex-container instead of a more traditional div, which stylistically makes sense as technically it's still a block level container.
+The child list-items also provide a convenient semantic wrapper for flex-items to control using flex's algorithm.

 ```html
 <h1>Get <strong>insights</strong> that help your business grow.</h1>
 ```

 This project further provided some great practice for experimenting with different inline semantic elements, and the effect they each had on the layout.
-Although I decided to use a strong tag to place additional emphasis on content within the title, I equally realise that using a `<span>` tag just to style a word differently is also perfectly valid, since the whole heading would be read aloud with the same level of importance.
+Although I decided to use a `<strong>` tag to place additional emphasis on content within the title, I equally realise that using a `<span>` tag just to style a word differently is also perfectly valid, since the whole heading would still be read aloud with the same level of importance.

 ```css
 .background-container {